Last Days of Coney Island: Development

 A still from an earlier version of the project.

 Ralph Bakshi had previously pitched the film to major studios such as Pixar and DreamWorks, but was unable to find anyone who wanted to take on the project.
 When technology began advancing to the point where Bakshi could begin the project on a lower budget, he decided to take on the project himself and produce it independently working with a small development crew in New Mexico.
 Bakshi is quoted as saying that the animation is "probably higher quality than anything I ever made, at a cost so low it's embarrassing.
 Everything I used to do in my old movies that required hundreds of people and huge salaries is now done in a box.
 It took 250 people to make Heavy Traffic, now I'm down to five.
 I kiss the computer every morning — f-----' unbelievable!"

-Production was announced in 2006, attracting much interest, but no official funding, and according to Bakshi, "I had about eight minutes of film and a completed script.
+Production was announced in 2006, attracting much interest, but no official funding.
+According to Bakshi: "I had about eight minutes of film and a completed script.
 I thought budget was a slam dunk.
 For a Bakshi comeback film, it seemed like a no-brainer. [...]
 I asked one guy [in Hollywood], 'Should I have a budget of $150 million and pocket the rest?'
 He said, 'Yeah, but you have to make it PG'".
 Bakshi ended the production to rethink his approach towards the film.
 Its production status was left uncertain.

 On October 20, 2012, at Dallas Comic-Con: Fan Days, Ralph Bakshi participated in a Q&A where it was stated that he would take Last Days of Coney Island to Kickstarter in an attempt to crowdsource the funding.

 A Kickstarter campaign was launched on February 1, 2013 to complete funding for the first short in the film.
-On March 3, the film was successfully funded and raised $174,195 from 1,290 backers, and Bakshi confirmed production had begun.
+On March 3, the film was successfully funded and raised $174,195 from 1,290 backers.
+Bakshi confirmed production had begun.